Search by Keyword

 The Beatles in EMI Studio Two, 1964

-The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, not to mention putting the finishing touches on a previously recorded track.
+The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, as well as putting the finishing touches on a previously recorded track.
 Among the songs completed on this day was "I'll Follow The Sun."

 The session began at 2:30 pm in EMI Studio Two and started off with edit pieces being recorded for "Eight Days A Week" followed by recording "Kansas City/Hey-Hey-Hey-Hey!", "Mr. Moonlight" and "I Feel Fine," which would become their next single.
-While roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun," which was at approximately 8:30 pm.
+At approximately 8:30 pm, while roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun."

 Another adjustment had to do with the simple guitar solo.
 Geoff Emerick continues: "I found George Harrison's simpleminded eight-note solo - not even a solo, really just the melody line - downright embarrassing.
 He wasn't even supposed to play that solo: for the first few takes, John did it, on acoustic guitar.
 Despite the overall good vibe of the day, George Harrison seemed annoyed, perhaps because he hadn't been given much to do.
 At one point he marched into the control room and complained loudly, 'You know, I'd like to do the solo on this one.
 I am supposed to be the lead guitarist in this band, after all.'"